-More than 360,000 people reside in Mercer County, which also is home to one of America's oldest universities, Princeton, and to Mercer County Community College, Thomas Edison State College, Rider University and The College of New Jersey (which had been known for decades as Trenton State College).
+About 370,000 people reside in Mercer County, which also is home to one of America's oldest universities, Princeton, and to Mercer County Community College, Thomas Edison State University, Rider University and The College of New Jersey (which had been known for decades as Trenton State College).
 Many county residents have jobs at those colleges and universities and in area school districts.
 While federal, state, county and municipal governments provide jobs for many, the county also has many large private employers such as Bristol-Myers Squibb, Capitol Health System and Princeton University.

 The Delaware River is the county's best-known waterway.
 The Delaware and Raritan Canal, no longer a venue for trade or travel, is used for recreation.
 The Assunpink Creek runs 25 miles from Monmouth County into Hamilton, Trenton and Lawrence, covering a 91-square-mile watershed.
 Mercer County also lies within the 285-square-mile watershed drained by the Stony Brook and Millstone River.